grokkingnix/bourne-to-blog/README.md

 ## Build and publish an RSS feed

-You can use the `-r` option in order to publish an upated RSS feed of our post entries.
+You can use the `-r` option in order to publish an updated RSS feed of our post entries.
 This feature is meant to be used along with the `-m` option when publishing a new post to your blog.
 The RSS feed `<items>` get created based on the format that the `-m` options generates.

 Examples: